The-Singularity-Research/TensorNetwork-Tutorial/README.md

 $\mathbf{a} = \begin{pmatrix} 1 & 0 & 0 & 0\\ 0 & 1 & 0 & 0\\ 0 & 0 & 1 & 0\\ 0 & 0 & 0 & 1 \end{pmatrix}$

 and is represented graphically by connecting the two dangling edges of the node for $\mathbf{a}$ to create a loop, then contracting the loop to obtain a node with no edges, representing the scalar value given by the trace, $Tr(\mathbf{a}) = \sum_{i=0}^3 a_i = 4$.
-We visualize this again in Graphviz, where the red loop comes from connecting the edge 'alpha" to the edge 'beta':
+We visualize this again in Graphviz, where the red loop comes from connecting the edge 'alpha' to the edge 'beta':

 ![image14](image14.png)